google/koladata/docs/api_reference.md

       return query.docs[:]

   Args:
-    constraint: A DataItem schema for the output.
-Output of the decorated function must be a DataSlice/DataItem with the corresponding schema.
+    constraint: A type constraint for the output.
+Output of the decorated function must be a DataSlice/DataItem that matches the constraint(in particular, for SchemaItems, they must have the corresponding schema).

   Returns:
     A decorator that can be used to annotate a function returning a